2021 Indian Premier League final

-The 2021 Indian Premier League Final was played on 15 October 2021 at the Dubai International Cricket Stadium in Dubai, UAE.
+The 2021 Indian Premier League final was played on 15 October 2021 at the Dubai International Cricket Stadium in UAE.
 It was a Day/Night Twenty20 match, which decided the winner of 2021 season of the Indian Premier League (IPL), an annual Twenty20 tournament in India.
 Originally scheduled to be held on 30 May 2021 at the Narendra Modi Stadium in Ahmedabad, the tournament, along with the final, was suspended in May 2021 due to the COVID-19 pandemic, and was relocated to the United Arab Emirates.
 Chennai Super Kings won the match by 27 runs beating Kolkata Knight Riders, to win their fourth IPL title.

 Background

 On 7 March 2021, the Board of Control for Cricket in India (BCCI) announced the full schedule for the IPL.
 Six venues were chosen, with the Narendra Modi Stadium in Ahmedabad hosting 12 matches including the playoffs and the final.
 After the relocation to UAE, Dubai, which was also the host of the 2020 final, was chosen to host the final on 15 October.